tombennet/bitcoin-serverless-donations/ADDRESS_POOL_README.md

 The system uses the following npm packages:

 - `@swan-bitcoin/xpub-lib`: HD wallet key derivation and address generation
-- `@bitcoinerlab/secp256k1`: Elliptic curve cryptography for Taproot support
+- `@bitcoinerlab/secp256k1`: Elliptic curve cryptography for Taproot support - the popular `tiny-secp256k1` library doesn't work in a serverless environment due to issues with the WASM
-- `@netlify/blobs`: State persistence
+- `@netlify/blobs`: State persistence for the address pool
 - `@netlify/functions`: Serverless function framework

 ## Error Handling